Inclusive Learning

 At Wirreanda Secondary School we are committed to providing safe, supportive and inclusive learning environments that provide educational opportunities for all students.

-The Inclusive Learning team at Wirreanda Secondary School consists of an assistant principal, leader, lead teachers and ancillary staff who are highly trained in disability and complex needs.
+The Inclusive Learning team at Wirreanda Secondary School consists of an assistant principal, leader, specialist teachers and ancillary staff who are highly trained in disability and complex social emotional needs.

 Inclusive Learning staff work collaboratively with families and guardians to plan, implement and review learning plans for identified students, building on each student’s strengths and interests.

 Support is individualised and designed to meet the needs of each student.
-Lead teachers actively support classroom teachers in their use of differentiated strategies in teaching and assessment to accommodate the individual learning needs.
+Inclusive learning staff actively support classroom teachers in their use of differentiated strategies in teaching and assessment to accommodate the individual learning needs.

 Additional support structures